11DE784A/11DE784A.github.io/index.markdown

 ## Fun Stuff

 I am currently reading
-_Lock In_ by John Scalzi.
-I am also listening to _The Silmarillion_ audiobook
+_Dinosaurs_ by Lydia Millet.
-narrated by Andy Serkis.
+I am also listening to _The Silmarillion_ audiobook narrated by Andy Serkis.
 I recently finished reading
-_Orbital_ by Samantha Harvey.
+_Lock In_ by John Scalzi.

 I recently watched _The Lord of the Rings: The Two Towers_.